 The journalist, asylum seeker and Amnesty International activist Ali Feruz has been released on February 2 following a court decision in Moscow that determined that he was able to leave Russia for a third country.
 Ali is currently on his way to Germany.

-Thank you to all those who supported the case and took action!
+Thank you to the thousands of activists across Canada who continued to support the case and took action!

 Take your activism further!

 Khudoberdi Turgunalievich Nurmatov, born February 1986, writes for the independent newspaper Novaya Gazeta under the pseudonym Ali Feruz, covering issues that include disability rights, and the rights of refugees and migrants from Central Asia.
 He was born in Uzbekistan and spent his childhood in both Uzbekistan and Russia.
 According to Khudoberdi Nurmatov, he was forced to flee Uzbekistan in 2008 after he was detained and tortured by officers of the Uzbekistani National Security Service for refusing to be their secret informant.

 Khudoberdi Nurmatov was arrested and detained on 1 August 2017 in Moscow and accused, under part 3.1 of Article 18.8 of the Russian Code of Administrative Violations, of “violation of the rules of entry or stay in the Russian Federation by a foreign citizen”.
 On the same day, he was taken to Basmannyi Court in Moscow.
 The judge issued Khudoberdi Nurmatov a 5,000 rouble (USD 80) fine and ruled that he must be forcibly returned to Uzbekistan.
 The journalist was taken from the court room to a deportation centre in Moscow where he is currently detained.